 This course will teach you everything you need to know to take and pass the challenging CompTIA Network+ certification exam and become an excellent network technician.
-You'll learn about topologies, the OSI Seven-Layer model, protocol suites, modern network operating systems, network hardware, cabling standards, remote connectivity, Internet connections, network troubleshooting, and more.
-This course will prepare you for the 2009 exam objectives (N10-005 and JK0-016).
-CompTIA Network+ certification also counts as one of the elective exams for the Microsoft Certified Systems Administrator (MCSA) certification.
+You'll learn about the OSI Seven-Layer model, protocol suites, modern network operating systems, network hardware, cabling standards, remote connectivity, Internet connections, cloud computing, network security, network troubleshooting, and more.
+This course will prepare you for the current exam objectives (N10-006).

 In Lesson 1, we'll examine the purpose of IT certifications, with specific emphasis on CompTIA Network+ and how it fits into the career of a network tech.
 We'll explore how networks work in general, covering such essential concepts as servers and clients, Ethernet, switches, and LANs.
 In the last two sections of the lesson, you'll examine two different models technicians have used to troubleshoot networks successfully: the OSI seven-layer model and the TCP/IP model.